GPUOpen-Tools/gpu_performance_api/README.md

 * Provides derived "public" counters based on raw hardware counters.
 * Provides access to some raw hardware counters.
 See [Raw Hardware Counters](#raw-hardware-counters) for more information.

-## What's New
-### Version 4.1
-* Added support for AMD Radeon RX 9060 XT.
-* Added support for AMD Radeon AI PRO R9700.
-* AMD Radeon RX 9070 Series GPUs are now supported with AMD Radeon Software for Linux 25.10 or newer.
-* New entrypoints added: GpaGetDeviceMaxWaveSlots, GpaSqttSpmBegin, GpaSqttSpmEnd.
-Binary backwards compatibility is maintained.
-  * See known issues in the README.md regarding GpaGetDeviceMaxWaveSlots
-* GPA Vulkan interface now allows client to provide vkGetInstanceProcAddr/vkGetDeviceProcAddr function pointer to support usage in a Vulkan layer.
-* Fixed PAStalledOnRasterizerCycles counter for AMD RDNA4 GPUs.
-* Fixed GitHub Issue #80 - CMake build will use FetchContent to grab dependencies.
-* Fixed CMake deprecation warnings.
-* Fixed MSVC linker warnings.
-* Use CPack instead of custom python scripts to package binaries.
-* Updated GoogleTest to v1.16
-* Updated C# projects to .NET 8

 ### Transitioning from GPA 3.x to 4.0
 #### Summary
 The main change in GPA 4.0 is that the counters are no longer exposed via the GpaContext and are now exposed by the GpaSession.
 There are now two different sets of counters, depending on the GpaSessionSampleType that is passed in when creating the session.